 Curves tend to continue to increase throughout adult life due to degeneration of the discs, arthritis and poor bone quality.

-Curves are highly likely to progress in young patients that have larger curves and significant remaining growth.
+Curves are highly likely to progress in young patients who have larger curves and significant remaining growth.
 Small curves in patients who are finished growing likely won’t progress until old age.

-Norton Leatherman Spine specializes in nonoperative treatments, the latest bracing techniques and, if required, state-of-the-art surgical techniques.
+Norton Leatherman Spine scoliosis specialists are at the leading edge of nonsurgical treatments, the latest bracing techniques and, if required, state-of-the-art surgical techniques.

-Surgery is recommended for curves that are rapidly progressing in young patients with significant growth left in the spine, when brace treatment has failed or if the size of the curve is 45 to 50 degrees in the chest area or 35 to 40 degrees in the lower back.
+Surgery is recommended for curves that are progressing rapidly in young patients with significant growth left in the spine, when brace treatment has failed or if the size of the curve is 45 degrees to 50 degrees in the chest area or 35 degrees to 40 degrees in the lower back.

 The most common surgical treatment for scoliosis is to straighten and realign the spine.
 Your scoliosis specialist will explain treatment options and create a customized plan to help achieve a well-aligned, balanced and pain-free spine.